-Albania, Bosnia and Herzegovina, Croatia, Faroe Islands, FYR Macedonia, Iceland, Israel, Liechtenstein, Montenegro, Norway, Serbia, Switzerland and Turkey
+Albania, Bosnia and Herzegovina, Croatia, Faroe Islands, FYR Macedonia, Iceland, Israel, Liechtenstein, Moldova, Montenegro, Norway, Serbia, Switzerland and Turkey

 Other countries may become associated during the course of FP7.
-The latest news will be posted on CORDIS and the Participant Portal web sites.
+The latest news will be posted on the Participant Portal web-site.